Is Hijab Mandatory in Islam? Complete Islamic Ruling for US Muslims

 I summarize the dual purpose of the Hijab:

 1. Submission ('Ubuˉdiyyah): It is a direct act of obedience to God's command (Qur'an 24:31, 33:59).
+To gain a deeper understanding of the theological reasoning behind the mandate, consult Why Does Allah Command Hijab?

 2. Dignity and Recognition: It establishes a clear identity, helping the woman avoid unwanted attention and "be known" as a pious, honorable believer in the public sphere.